COSC3020/divide-and-conquer-sum-chenry900/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+The runtime of the algoithm would be %O(nlogn)$ becuase as you increase the size of the array it would need to recursively call the function to split it more so the time increase is higher the larger the array but it isn't n^2 because you don't have to touch each number multiple times.

+help recieved googled questions about how to do what i wanted to in java